Chart Color Schemes

 Carlton North's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis shows robust health performance in Carlton North across all age groups.
-Both younger and older residents have low prevalence of common health conditions.
+Analysis shows robust health performance across Carlton North.
+Both younger and older age groups have low prevalence of common health conditions.
+Private health cover rate is high at approximately 68% (4,495 people), compared to Greater Melbourne's 71.3%.

 Frequently Asked Questions - Health